 The most important feature of a survey is the construction of the questionnaire itself.
 In crafting indicators to measure the C-type data, we have sought to construct questions with both specific and clear meanings, and which do not suffer from temporal or spatial non-equivalence.
 To design these questions, we enlisted leading scholars on different aspects of democracy and democratization as Project Managers.
 We enrolled each Project Manager because of her record of scholarly accomplishment in a particular area related to issues of democracy (e.g. legislatures, executives, elections, and civil society), with the goal of creating a team that also had substantive experiences and expertise on all regions of the world.
 Project Managers began designing survey-questions in their area of expertise in 2009, and we collectively reviewed and refined their questions over the course of two years.
-We implemented for 12 countries, two (one "easy" and one "hard") from each of the six major regions of the world enlisting over 120 pilot-Country Experts and resulted in some 450,000 ratings on preliminary indicators.
+We implemented a pilot of the V-Dem survey in 2011, which served as an initial test of our questionnaire.
+It was implemented for 12 countries, two (one "easy" and one "hard") from each of the six major regions of the world enlisting over 120 pilot-Country Experts and resulted in some 450,000 ratings on preliminary indicators.
 The results prompted revisions in the next round of surveys.
 Another round of collective deliberation followed, involving consultations with scholars outside of the project team.
 The revised questions for C-coding thus endured several rounds of review with Project Managers and outside experts over the course of two years before emerging in their final form, as described in the codebook.